 Hang Ga - Street Of Chickens

-With an approximate length of 228m, Hang Ga street is within Hang Bo Ward, Hoan Kiem District, Hanoi.
+With an approximate length of 228 meters, Hang Ga Street is located in the Hang Bo Ward of Hoan Kiem District, Hanoi.

-A batch of 50 to 60 chickens is normally put into a big cage.
-In the French colonial period, the street was known as Tianjin, also known as Tientsin Street (Rue Tien Tsin), to commemorate the treaty signed between France and the Qing Dynasty in 1885.
-But people still called this familiar Hang Ga - Cua Dong, because many people here often bring poultry to sell in front of the East Gate, and to distinguish them from Hang Ga alley (near Pho Hue nowaday).
+A typical batch of 50 to 60 chickens would be crammed into a large cage.
+During the French colonial period, the street was known as Tianjin or Tientsin Street (Rue Tien Tsin), commemorating the treaty signed between France and the Qing Dynasty in 1885.
+However, locals continued to refer to it as Hang Ga - Cua Dong, as residents frequently brought poultry to sell in front of the East Gate, distinguishing it from Hang Ga alley, which is near Pho Hue today.

-After the August Revolution in 1945, the revolutionary government officially chose “Hang Ga” to name the street.
-Hang Ga Street is characterized with old narrow houses with low roof, just one floor or several garrets.
+Following the August Revolution in 1945, the revolutionary government officially adopted "Hang Ga" as the street's name.
+The character of Hang Ga Street is marked by its old narrow houses, characterized by low roofs and typically one or two stories high.

-Currently, Hang Ga Street is a quiet neighborhood compared to the bustle of the old town area.
-However, the street remains an interesting attraction for domestic and foreign tourists visiting Hanoi.
+Currently, Hang Ga Street offers a quiet atmosphere compared to the bustling Old Quarter of Hanoi.
+Nonetheless, it remains an intriguing attraction for both domestic and international tourists exploring the city.

 Tips